VoxForge/Robocallblocker/README.md

 ****{(Mpli):pli}****

 	This route is not required because it routes to pli, which is the primary line which corresponds to SP1 Service, and since we are not using VoIP calling, we can be delete it.

+****User Defined Digit Map****

-Therefore, to be able to dial a number as one would on a regular phone, bypasing FreePBX, we need add a route that goes directly to the OBI110 Line Port:
+Let's create a user define digit map to be able to dial a number as one would on a regular phone, bypasing FreePBX.

-****{(Mli):li}****

-(Mli): (M = Embedded Digit Map; li = Line)
-	Note that this references the Digitmap for the Line Port (your telephone jack), whose default Digitmap is as follows:

-	(xxxxxxxS4|1xxxxxxxxxx|xx.)

-Lets change this so that it will accept 10 digit calls (7 digit call prefixed by 3 digit area code for local calls), and add some spaces for readability (which is allowed in OBi110):

-	([2-9]xx xxx xxxxS2|1 xxx xxx xxxx|xx.)
+First we need add a DigitMap entry that filters the types of call we want to go to the OBI110 Line Port:

+*User Settings* > *User Defined Digit Maps*

+	label:	dm2
+	DigitMap: (1xxxxxxxxxx|[2-9]xxxxxxxxx)

+So now for outgoing calls using 10 digit local number, or long distance number prefixed by 1, you can access the PSTN directly rather than pressing pound key ('#') or using &#42;&#42;8 to access the PSTN network.

+(Note: these may need to be changed if you are in a different country or want direct access to other numbers, or just prefix all your calls with # to access the PSTN)

-Therefore the final DigitMap/OutboundCallRoute for the Phone terminal should look like this:
+Then add a reference to the User Defined DigitMap you just created (dm2) in the final DigitMap/OutboundCallRoute for the Phone terminal.
+It should look like this:

 	DigitMap: (911|**0|***|#|(Mdm2)|**1(Msp1)|**8(Mli))
 	OutboundCallRoute: {(<#:>|911):li},{**0:aa},{***:aa2},{(<**1:>(Msp1)):sp1},{(<**8:>(Mli)):li},{(Mdm2):li}
 	CallReturnDigitMaps: Default

-Then go to *User Settings* > *User Defined Digit Maps*

-	label:	dm2
-	DigitMap: (1xxxxxxxxxx|[2-9]xxxxxxxxx)

-So now for outgoing calls using 10 digit local number, or long distance number prefixed by 1, you can access the PSTN directly rather than pressing pound key ('#') or using &#42;&#42;8 to access the PSTN network.
-These may need to be changed if you are in a different country or want direct access to other numbers.